 What is E-Waste?

 E-waste is the recycling of functional or obsolete electronics that would otherwise be disposed of in the regular trash stream.
-All products are excepted!
+All products are accepted!
 These electronics include:

 - Compact fluorescent light bulbs